 The financial planning services provided by Southport Capital range from general portfolio management to retirement income planning, tax planning, estate planning and legacy planning.
 Any prospective clients can also meet with an advisor for a consultation regarding his or her current financial situation.

 Southport Capital, Inc. Client Experience

 The initial conversations you will have with this Southport Capital, Inc. will be focused around your personal risk profile, financial objectives and any needs or preferences you might have regarding the formation of your portfolio.
-Based on these important factors, an investment profile, as well as asset allocations, will be built for you.
+Based on these important factors, it will build an investment profile for you and determine the best asset allocation for your portfolio.

 Once this opening step is complete, the firm selects specific investments to fulfill your asset allocations.
-The firm typically invests its clients’ assets in ETFs, mutual funds and other investment pools.
+The firm typically invests its clients’ assets in exchange-traded funds (ETFs), mutual funds and other investment pools.
 Southport says it it will review your account at least once a year and rebalance your account if needed.